GPU-Accelerated Algorithms for Process Mapping: Introduction

-Recently, Graphic Processing Units (GPUs) have been utilized to tackle graph partitioning.
-GPUs provide massive parallelism that can significantly reduce runtime, when exploited effectively.
-However, leveraging thousands of GPU cores is challenging due to the irregularity of graphs and lack of straightforward parallelization strategies.
+Recently, Graphics Processing Units (GPUs) have been utilized to tackle graph partitioning.
+GPUs provide many more cores than CPUs and, when exploited efficiently, can significantly reduce the running time.
+However, effectively leveraging this level of parallelism for graph algorithms is challenging.
+Graph computations typically involve irregular memory access patterns, uneven workloads across vertices, and complex data dependencies.
 Despite this, recent GPU-based algorithms like \algo{Jet}~\cite{Gilbert24} and \algo{G-kway}~\cite{Lee24} have demonstrated promising results.
-They deliver solution qualities comparable to the serial CPU-based partitioner \algo{Metis}~\cite{Karypis98}, while being up to 20 times faster.
-Since both the two-phase and integrated mapping approach rely on graph partitioning, these results should transfer to GPMP\@.
+They deliver solution qualities comparable to the serial CPU-based graph partitioner \algo{Metis}~\cite{Karypis98} while being up to 20 times faster.
+Both the two-phase and integrated mapping approach rely on graph partitioning, so these results should transfer to GPMP\@.

-\textbf{Our Contribution.} We present the first GPU-based approach to the process mapping problem, introducing two GPU-accelerated algorithms: a hierarchical multisection method and an integrated mapping variant.
-Both significantly outperform state-of-the-art CPU solvers in runtime, achieving speedups of more than 500$\times$, while remaining competitive to the solution quality of CPU-based approaches.
+\textbf{Our Contribution.} We present two GPU-based algorithms to solve the process mapping problem.
+The first one is based on the two-phase approach and utilizes hierarchical multisection.
+In contrast, the second algorithm integrates the mapping into the graph partitioning pipeline.
+Both significantly outperform state-of-the-art CPU solvers in runtime, achieving speedups of more than $900\times$, while remaining competitive with their solution quality.